snikproject/ontology/readme.md

 ## Introduction
 This is the official storage location of the SNIK ontology RDF dump.
-Information in the SPARQL Endpoint http://www.snik.eu maybe be outdated.
+The official SPARQL Endpoint http://www.snik.eu/sparql may be be slightly outdated; the graph visualization http://www.snik.eu/graph may be moderately outdated.

 ## Components